 Prime Minister Justin Trudeau has made gender equality and women’s empowerment a feature of his foreign policy agenda.
 For example, in a 2020 speech at the launch of the African Women’s Leadership Fund, Trudeau argued: “Increasing the participation of women across all sectors leads to better outcomes.
 Not just for women themselves, but for our businesses, our communities, our economies”.
-Here, Trudeau positions gender equality as something that’s good for business.
+Here, Trudeau positions gender equality as something good for business.
 Do you think that indicators of progress based on Western economic principles work everywhere?
 Who should lead women’s movements in the Global South?
 From a postcolonial feminist lens, what other questions arise for you?
-In your discussion posts for this module you will have a chance to think more about these questions.
+In your discussion posts for this module, you will have a chance to think more about these questions.

-Discuss the documentary Schooling the World in relation to Sheryl WuDunn’s TED Talk “Our Century’s Greatest Injustice”, based on her book Half the Sky.
+Discuss the documentary “Schooling the World” in relation to Sheryl WuDunn’s TED Talk “Our Century’s Greatest Injustice”, which is based on her book Half the Sky.
 Try to incorporate a postcolonial feminist perspective in your discussion post, including at least one example from the assigned readings by Chadya and Matthews.
 Use the following questions as a guide for your discussion.
 What do you think about initiatives led by the Global North to educate women and girls in the Global South?
 Why are these campaigns so persuasive?
 Have you ever paused to reflect on the benefits of Western education in the Global South?
 Why or why not?
 Who should lead feminist initiatives in the Global South?
 Does the Global North have all of the solutions for gender inequality?
 If so, why does gender inequality persist in the Global North?